-Council gritters continue to grit primary routes across the borough to keep main roads moving whenever freezing conditions are forecast.
+Council gritters continue to grit primary routes across the borough to keep main roads moving.
 Drivers are also being asked to take extra care.

 Every year Ealing Council works with Transport for London, the other London boroughs, the City of London and emergency services to put plans in place in the event of severe winter weather.

 The council is also asking residents to be good neighbours if the cold weather continues by checking that elderly or vulnerable people in their area are safe, warm and have essential supplies.
 Read more about keeping warm and well in the winter.